spariyangat/matlab-numerical-methods/labs/LU-decomp/README.md

 - Concatenates results into an `N × (2N+1)` array `[L | U | b_gen]`

 **Output**
-- Writes the concatenated array to the specified ASCII file with `writematrix`
+- Writes the concatenated array to the specified file with `writematrix`
-- No return value; no command-window output